moisalucian/MouseNest---Frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contribution

+Contributions are welcome, feel free to open pull requests or to contact me by e-mail.